-The US military has carried out new strikes against an Iranian drones that it said posed a threat to American forces and commercial shipping in the Strait of Hormuz.
+The US military said it intercepted five Iranian drones that posed a threat to American forces and commercial shipping in the Strait of Hormuz early on Thursday, and attacked a ground control station in the port city of Bandar Abbas that was about to launch a sixth.

-The strikes came hours after President Donald Trump dismissed an Iranian report of a deal to restore traffic through the strategic waterway.
+The strikes came hours after President Donald Trump dismissed an Iranian report of a deal to restore traffic through the strategic waterway and threatened to carry out new strikes.

 At a cabinet meeting attended by media on Wednesday, Mr Trump dismissed an Iranian state TV report that it had obtained an unofficial draft of an agreement to restore commercial shipping through the strait to prewar levels within a month, with Iran and Oman jointly managing traffic.